tye-shutty/hoi4_civ_calculator/README.md

         con_goods = [(1,0)],
         debug = False):
 ```
-As Paradox loves it's modifiers, to make the model more accurate they should be entered into the model.
+As Paradox loves its modifiers, to make the model more accurate they should be entered into the model.
 All the parameters with '=' have default arguments in case you don't want to deal with that complexity.
 These can be changed by calling the function like ```calculate(debug=True)```.
 Debug will print the progress of each factory line every day and other events.

 ```
 speed_mod = [(1, 1.05), (int(5*30.42),1.15), (int(10*30.42),1.25), (int(27*30.42),1.35)]
 ```
 speed_mod is construction speed that affects all projects.
 This data structure, like many of the following, is a ordered list of day-value pairs.
 There must be a value for the first day.
-The program will use the most recent value to the current day.
+The program will use the most recent value for the current day.
 The number 30.42 is the average length of a month in the game, I use this to roughly translate months into days (multiples of 70 for focuses would have been better in some cases).
 I also wrote a function ymd_to_day to more accurately convert to days.

 The day should be the first day the modifier is used to produce something.
 For example, if a focus completes on jan 10, then it is first used jan 11.
 Furthermore, Jan 1 in game is not used to produce anything, so jan 11 is actually day 10. ```ymd_to_day(1936,'jan',11)``` will give you the correct day (10).
 ```
 unique_spd_mod = {'civ': [(1,0), (int(5*30.42),.1), calc.ymd_to_day(1936,'oct',8)],
-                  #hire advisor day 5, fire advisor day 30
                   'civ_con': [(1,0), (int(5*30.42),.1), (int(15*30.42),.3),(int(29*30.42),.2)],
                   'mil': [(1,.35), (int(8*30.42),.45), (int(15*30.42),.55)],
                   'mil_con': [(1,.35), (int(14*30.42),.65), (int(15*30.42),.75)],
-                  #many mil bonuses also apply -add them here too
+                  #mil bonuses also apply to conversion -add them here too
                   'ref': [(1,.15), (int(5*30.42),.25), (int(29*30.42),.15)],
                   'inf': [(1,0), (int(5*30.42),.1), (int(29*30.42),0)],
-                  'doc': [(1,.25)]} # these are all added to speed_mod
+                  'doc': [(1,.25)]}
 ```
 unique_speed_mod values will be added to speed_mod by the program, depending on which type of project is being constructed.
 ```
-unique_cost_mod = {'civ': [(1,1)], # these are the total mods
+unique_cost_mod = {'civ': [(1,1)],
                   'civ_con': [(1,0.9), (int(8*30.42),0.8)],
                   'mil': [(1,1)],
                   'mil_con': [(1,0.9), (int(8*30.42),0.8)],